Korea International School, Jeju Campus: Facilities

 Korea International School, Jeju Campus is located in a rural but rapidly-developing area, with public transport service from the 755 bus.

 The school campus comprises two main areas connected by a bridge: the elementary and middle school (completed in September 2011), and the high school (completed in August 2014).
 In total, there are 12 buildings with 110 classrooms.
 The Elementary and Middle School Campus includes separate academic buildings, each with its own library, music practice rooms, auditoriums; shared facilities include a mid-sized turf athletic field, tennis and basketball courts, 25m swimming pool, and three dormitories.
 The high school campus includes an academic building; sports facilities including a 25m swimming pool, gymnasium, turf soccer field, outdoor tennis and basketball courts, and golf practice room; and four connected dormitories.
-The school maintains an additional Olympic-sized soccer field and 400m track across from the elementary and middle school.
+The school maintains an additional soccer field and 400m track across from the elementary and middle school.
 School libraries hold approximately 50,000 volumes.

 Students

 96% of students are South Korean nationals, 3% are dual citizens (Korean and another country), 3% are Chinese nationals, and 1% hold American, Canadian, Australian, or UK citizenship.

 Admission is selective (the average acceptance rate for 2016–17 was 35%), and applicants are evaluated based on past academic achievements, English-language proficiency, character skills, and grade-level capacity.

-KISJ aims to prepare students for success at English-medium universities, with an emphasis on best-fit institutions in the United States.
-A majority of KISJ's first graduating class of 2016 matriculated to American universities (65%), with the remainder attending universities in South Korea, Hong Kong, Japan, and Singapore, and the U.K..
-In KISJ's second graduating class of 2017 which included 52 students, 73% of students went to universities in the USA.